fodorbalint/PathMaker/readme0.md

 1.3897

 1400 trillion => 1445 trillion

+2024_0611_6: No need for checking next step. (page 108)

+Check if opposite empty fields should be disabled at certain rotations of the 4 rule groups.

+LeftRightAreaUpBig rule presentation on page 97: there is an empty field to the right of the obstacle, which is inconsistent with the examples given.
+Either change the rule representation and correct it later or change the example / rule.

 x and y distance obstacle: we check empty fields from the middle line, but it may not be necessary, sequence might be avoided.